Last modified: 2026-04-04 by ian macdonald

 Many photographs and artworks of the early Australian Blue Ensign and Australian Red Ensign show a very large Commonwealth Star, often spanning virtually the full width of the lower hoist.
 This appears to have been a design feature of one or more of the five entrants in the 1901 Federal Flag Competition.
 As many interim flags were made up to resemble the images of the competition flags as circulated in the press reports of the event, a large Commonwealth Star was very common in the early days.
 After the precise flag design was finalised in 1901 with Commonwealth Stars of an outer diameter three-tenths of the flag width, flags with these large stars gradually faded away.

-described it as 'unduly large and clumsy' and the periodical 'Australasian' of 7 September 1901 at
+There were criticisms of the large Commonwealth Star.
+In 1952 the Royal Australian Historical Society described it as 'unduly large and clumsy' and the periodical 'Australasian' of 7 September 1901 at page 534 referred to it as 'suggestive of a plate'.

 Jeff Thomson, 8 February 2022